Skip to main content

 1. Resource

-Did Macalester’s Psychology Department Pressure You Into Participating in an Animal Laboratory Exercise?
+Did Macalester’s Psychology Department Pressure You About Participating in an Animal Laboratory Exercise?

 Did you sign up for the introductory psychology course at Macalester College only to find out that it includes animal laboratories?
 Surveys show that many students do not wish to participate in animal laboratories, especially if the animals are killed later on.
 While Macalester’s psychology department points out that participation is optional, its recent statements have been pushing students to participate.

-If you felt compelled to take the class, despite not wishing to, please email report [at] pcrm.org (report[at]pcrm[dot]org).
+If you felt pressured to participate in an animal laboratory exercise, despite not wishing to, please email report [at] pcrm.org (report[at]pcrm[dot]org).

 More Than 50 Years of Deadly Animal Labs

-In June 2025, Neal Barnard, MD, a Macalester College alumnus, filed a lawsuit that accuses the college of having killed thousands of animals to teach elementary concepts in psychology, despite the availability of nonanimal alternatives and despite the college’s posted statements that it applies the highest ethical standards.
+Macalester has killed thousands of animals to teach elementary concepts in psychology, despite the availability of nonanimal alternatives and despite the college’s posted statements that it applies the highest ethical standards.
 Macalester is among the few (and perhaps the only) colleges in the Minnesota to continue to use animals in introductory psychology classes.
 It has done so for more than 50 years, while superior nonanimal lesson plans have been adopted by others.

 But an Oct.
 31, 2025, Minnesota Star Tribune article reported that the college confirmed that eventually all rats are killed by carbon dioxide.